How to Add Google Analytics to Your WordPress Site

 complete-the-setup-wizard

-You can also select the user roles who can view ExactMetrics reports in the WordPress dashboard.
-Once you’re satisfied with the settings, click Save and continue.
+You can also select the user roles that can view ExactMetrics reports in WordPress.

-In the next step, ExactMetrics will recommend tracking features, addons, and plugins.
+In the next step, ExactMetrics will recommend tracking features, addons, and helpful plugins.
 Choose the ones you want for your site and click Continue.

 EM Onboarding Tracking Options

-You’ve now reached the final step in the setup wizard.
+That’s it!
 You’ve successfully connected Google Analytics to your WordPress website.

 Do remember that it could take up to 24 hours for the plugin to gather the data and show you reports in your WordPress dashboard.

-Step 6: View Your ExactMetrics Reports
+Step 7: View Your Google Analytics Reports

-Now that you’ve completed the setup process for adding Google Analytics, you’ll be able to start viewing your site’s reports (after a few hours – up to 24).
-Just head to your WordPress dashboard and click on ExactMetrics » Reports.
+Now that you’ve completed the setup process for adding Google Analytics, you’ll be able to start viewing your site’s reports in WordPress (after a few hours – up to 24).

 We hope you liked our article on how to add Google Analytics to your WordPress site.
 If this guide was useful, then you might also want to read our article on How to Track Google Analytics Keywords (Step-by-Step).